hyunstory/hyunstory/README.md

-I hope you get valuable information in my repository and also wish all of developers are helpful for each other.
+I hope you get valuable information in my repositories.
 #

 ### Unfortunately, You guys cannot open my private repos which is released for products.. :cry: